fshamshirdar/khodcoder/README.md

 This program is written in Qt (4.8)/C++, target programming language is brainfuck (https://en.wikipedia.org/wiki/Brainfuck).

-Population size, mutation rate, crossover, selection methods be modified by a simple GUI.
+Population size, mutation rate, crossover, selection methods can be modified in the app.